machinedeck/Matrix-Keypad/README.md

 Based on these ranges, I started the serial communication protocol in Python.
 I specified that when a key (e.g. S11) is pressed, a random number is generated within its corresponding range.
 This signal is then sent to the microcontroller.
 For the microcontroller part, I also specified the corresponding character of each key.
 For example, if the microcontroller receives a signal within the range of S11, it should output "1".
 For characters such as "+", etc. I did not really write them as is.
 I wrote then in terms of the number of keys, and when the information is sent back to Python, they will be decoded to matching characters.

+The script `Keypad_Read.ino` must be uploaded to the Arduino UNO microcontroller to proceed with the next steps.

+### 3.2 UI
+To successfully imitate a keypad, a friendly UI was developed using `Tkinter`.
+To make this project much challenging and exciting, I decided to build an **M**ultiplication, **D**ivision, **A**ddition and **S**ubtraction (MDAS) calculator.
+This project then involves two parts: mock keypad integration and MDAS algorithm development.

+The first part is straightforward and will only need to match the signal to its corresponding character.
+There are two windows developed as depicted in Fig. 0.
+The first window is the main MDAS calculator which has pressable keys, and two screens for the MDAS mathematical expression and the calculated answer.
+The other window shows the generated pseudosignal of the pressed key, and the status if it has been serially sent to the microcontroller.
+The pseudosignal is detected and processed, and sent back to the UI, displaying the corresponding character on the main window.
+The MDAS algorithm runs only when "=" is pressed, which is discussed in detail in the following section.

 ### 3.1.
 MDAS calculation
 The generation and transmission of the signal between the UI and microcontroller is straightforward.
 However, the processing of the string of characters had become a rigorous and crucial task for a successful MDAS calculator.

+For the calculation of the MDAS expressions, the code does not recognize the characters as numbers or operators.
+This makes it not so straightforward.
+Moreover, the process becomes complicated when there are multiple operations within the string, and a robust and reliable system should be implemented to assure that the correct answer is supplied by the algorithm.

 <p align = "center"><img src = "Images/mdas_outline_with_sample_code.png"></p>
+<p align = "center"><b>Figure 7.</b> Outline of the MDAS algorithm developed in Python, showing the flow from the string input <b>A</b> into conditional outputs.
+The inset photo(s) on the upper left show(s) the snippets of the code.</p>

+Fig. 7 shows the general implementation of the MDAS algorithm, consisting of conditional statements to consider the possible outcomes when e.g. the number is divided by zero or there is a syntax error.
+This algorithm is only triggered when "=" is pressed.
+However, the features of the UI exclude decimal and negative numbers, except if the output is one of those types.
+This means that double minus sign or a minus sign before a number automatically displays a syntax error.
+The operators are defined merely for operations.

+To properly run the UI, the following codes are needed:
+- `keypad.py` : **Main code** to launch the UI.
+Dependencies include the next scripts
+- `keypad_functions.py` : Contains the MDAS algorithm and the conversion of the signal into characters
+- `sim_data.py` : This is unnecessary and can be omitted.
+This just contains the data of the simulation, which is used to specify the values of the pseudosignals.

+## Recommendations

 ## 4. Future Work